Aleksiiej/university-db-2/README.md

 - Ensure C++ and CMake are installed on your Linux system.
 - Clone the repository.
 - Use CMake to build the project and run the tests using GTest.
-- Start managing academic staff data with the program.
+- Run the executable and start managing academic staff data with the program.

+## Usage
+Upon running the program, the user will be presented with the graphical interface, allowing them to perform various operations related to managing academic staff data.
+Users can add, edit, delete, and search for academic staff records efficiently.